 The correct maintenance of an industrial warehouse is based on planning and periodicity, if any of these aspects fail, the consequences will be serious for the industry.

-Industrial maintenance planning, what is it?
+Equipment maintenance planning, what is it?

-An industrial maintenance plan consists of a series of activities and tasks in charge of increasing the useful lifespan of an industrial complex, treating every equipment and machine individually in order to reduce the number of failures and accidents.
+An industrial equipment maintenance plan consists of a series of activities and tasks in charge of increasing the useful lifespan of an industrial complex, treating every equipment and machine individually in order to reduce the number of failures and accidents.

 The activities and tasks of an industrial maintenance plan, which are grouped and concatenated following a technical criteria, are assigned different periodicities, either daily, quarterly, annually, etc.